The term ‘rapture’ is derived from the Latin word that is translated ‘being caught up’ in 1 Thessalonians 4:16-17:

 What will happen?

-In this section of 1 Thessalonians (4:13-5:11) Paul is concerned that the Thessalonian Christians are not ignorant about their fellow brothers and sisters in Christ who have died (4:13).
+In this section of 1 Thessalonians (4:13-5:11) Paul is concerned that the Thessalonian Christians are not ignorant about their fellow brothers and sisters in Christ who have died (1 Thessalonians 4:13).
 Paul says that when Christ returns (i.e. at the end of this age, Mark 13:24-27) He will come down from heaven.
-And that those who died who are believers will be raised first (1 Thess 4:16).
+Those who died who are believers will be raised first (1 Thessalonians 4:16).
 After this has happened, believers who are living when Christ returns will be caught up in the air.
-With those who have already been raised and we will meet the Lord together, and will subsequently always be with Him (4:17).
-Therefore, at the rapture the New Heavens and the New Earth (Rev 22:1) will begin.
+With those who have already been raised, we will meet the Lord together, and will subsequently always be with Him (1 Thessalonians 4:17).
+Therefore, at the rapture the New Heavens and the New Earth (Revelation 22:1) will begin.
 Essentially, the rapture refers to what will happen to believers at Christ’s return.

 Therefore, for Christians, Christ’s return is something we look forward to and long for.
-Which is why the book of Revelation ends “Come, Lord Jesus!”
+This is why the book of Revelation ends “Come, Lord Jesus!”
 (Revelation 22:20).
 It also gives great hope to Christians that we will be reunited with believing friends and family who have already died.
-Which is why we are not to grieve as the world does (1 Thessalonians 4:13).
+This is why we are not to grieve as the world does (1 Thessalonians 4:13).

 Be ready for Christ’s return

 However, Christ’s return will not be joyful for all people.
 Revelation 6:12-17 describes what Christ’s return will be like for unbelievers: